ravdy/Docker/Docker_Networks/Docker_Networks.md

 # Demenastration

-Do demenistrate this concept lets start with birdge network.
+To demenistrate this concept lets start with birdge network.
 You can check networks in docker by using
 ```sh